Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/HowDoI.md

     myAction.Enable();
 ```

 >__Note__: This is inefficient and resource-intensive.
 The amount of processing an Action has to do is directly correlated with the amount of Controls it targets.
-Targeting every single button of every single Device yields a large number of Controls and result in a high processing overhead.
+Targeting every single button of every single Device yields a large number of Controls and results in a high processing overhead.
 For example, the keyboard alone contributes many buttons, each of which has to be processed individually.

 [//]: # (TODO: A more efficient way is to just listen for any activity on any device and when there was activity, find out whether it came from a button.)